 Education: Provide training in trauma recognition and trauma-informed approaches to all school personnel.

-Child Welfare: Support the initial steps to implement the federal Family First Prevention Services Act by increasing evidence-based and trauma-informed services to prevent children from being placed in foster care.
+Child Welfare: Support the initial steps to implement the federal Family First Prevention Services Act (FFPSA) by increasing evidence-based and trauma-informed services to prevent children from being placed in foster care.

 Mental Health: Improve access to children’s mental health crisis services through the continued implementation of STEP-VA.